Plantar fasciitis is a highly treatable condition. In most cases, you can make a full recovery with non-invasive therapies.

-Plantar Fasciitis What Is it?
+About Plantar Fasciitis

 Your plantar fascia is the thick band of tissue that runs from your heel to your toes.
 If you develop plantar fasciitis, these tissues become inflamed.
 In other, more severe cases, tiny tears may develop in the fascia.

-The Symptoms Of Plantar Fasciitis
+The Symptoms of Plantar Fasciitis

 Many people suffering from plantar fasciitis will feel a stabbing pain near their heels.
 This pain is typically worse right when you get out of bed in the morning or after you have been sitting for a long period of time.